JanrikV/wn-seo-extension/README.md

 I updated this to work with Winter CMS -> https://wintercms.com

 If you found bug, let me know!

+janrik@janrikv.fi